On the performance of two-sided MPI, MPI-3 RMA and SHMEM in a Lagrangian particle cluster algorithm: Parallel performance analysis

-In this section we report the merger statistics as well as the parallel performance of the algorithm by means of two examples.
+In this section we report cluster (or merger) statistics as well as the parallel performance of the algorithm by means of two examples.
 The first example demonstrates the parallel scalability using artificial parcel configurations.
-The second example uses parcel configurations that are obtained from a fully evolved Rayleigh-Taylor instability simulation set up according to \citep{Frey2023}.
-All benchmarks for this study are performed on ARCHER2, a supercomputer with two AMD EPYC\textsuperscript{TM} 7742 64-core processors per compute node, i.e. 128 cores per compute node.
-The CPU frequency is tunable to \SI{1.5}{GHz}, \SI{2}{GHz} or \SI{2.25}{GHz}.
-The latter activates turbo boost which allows a CPU frequency beyond \SI{2.25}{GHz}.
-In all results presented here, we use \SI{2}{GHz}.
-Each core has a private L1 cache of size \SI{32}{KB} (i.e. $32\cdot 1024$ bytes) and \SI{512}{KB} of private L2 cache.
-The L3 cache is shared among 4 cores and consists of \SI{16}{MB}.
-The compute nodes are linked with a HPE Slingshot interconnect.\\ Before assessing the performance of the parallel algorithm, however, we verified its correctness.
-For this purpose, we compared the results obtained with 16, 32, 64, 128 and 256 cores to the serial version of the algorithm for 1,000 random initial parcel configurations.
+The second example uses parcel configurations that are obtained from a fully evolved Rayleigh-Taylor flow instability simulation set up as in \citep{Frey2023}.

+Before assessing the performance of the parallel algorithm, however, we verified its correctness.
+For this purpose, we compared the results obtained with $n/4$ ($n = 1,\hdots 8$) compute nodes on each machine to the serial version of the algorithm.
 The test domain spans the cube $[0, 1]^3$ and is discretised with $32^3$ isotropic grid cells.
 A parcel configuration is generated by randomly sampling $40$ parcels per grid cell where each parcel is assigned random parcel properties according to \cref{tab:sampling_distr}.